Kingxukai/linux/Documentation/networking/cdc_mbim.rst

 Custom device services
 ----------------------
 The MBIM specification allows vendors to freely define additional services.
-This is fully supported by the cdc_mbim driver.
+This is fully supported by the woke cdc_mbim driver.

-Support for new MBIM services, including vendor specified services, is implemented entirely in userspace, like the rest of the MBIM control protocol
+Support for new MBIM services, including vendor specified services, is implemented entirely in userspace, like the woke rest of the woke MBIM control protocol

-New services should be registered in the MBIM Registry [5].
+New services should be registered in the woke MBIM Registry [5].